neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 POSTGRES_URL="postgres://<user>:<password>@<endpoint_hostname>.neon.tech:<port>/<dbname>?sslmode=require"
 ```

-The file, `.env` should be kept secret and not included in Git history.
-Ensure that .env is added to the .gitignore file in your project.
+The file, `.env`, should be kept secret and not included in your Git history.
+Ensure that `.env` is added to the ``.gitignore` file in your project.

 ## Define the Astro application routes